standard-for-public-code/standard-for-public-code/criteria/coding-in-the-open.md

 ## Developers and designers: what you need to do

-* Clearly split data and code: never upload sensitive information regarding users, the organization or third parties to the repository, for example: configurations, usernames and passwords, public keys and other real credentials used in the production system
+* Clearly split data and code, in order to meet the requirement about sensitive information above.

 ## Further reading